davidlacedonia/javascript/es6_and_beyond/organization/README.md

 ### extends and super

-ES6 classes also have syntax sugar for establishing the `[[Prototype]]` delegation link between two function prototypes, using the class-oriented familiar terminology `extends`.
+ES6 classes also have syntax sugar for establishing the `[[Prototype]]` delegation link between two function prototypes, using the class-oriented familiar terminology `extend`.

 ```js
 class Bar extends Foo {